Shchi: Historical ingredients

 The ingredients of shchi gradually changed.
 Flour, which formerly was used to increase the soup's caloric value, now was excluded for the sake of finer taste.
 The spice mixture was enriched with black pepper and bay leaf, which were imported to Russia around the 15th century, also from Byzantium.
 Meat was sometimes substituted with fish, due to reasons related to the Eastern Orthodox Church calendar-related fasting.
 As for the vegetables, carrot and parsley could be added to the shchi.
 Beef was the most popular meat for shchi in Russia, while pork was more common in Ukraine.
 The water-to-cabbage ratio varies and whereas early shchi was often so viscous that a spoon could stand in it, more diluted preparation was adopted later.

 Contemporary ingredients

 Sometimes, tomato sauces (such as ketchup) are added to shchi (forming a tomato soup).

 To mitigate accidental overspiceness, oversaltiness or general sourness of kvashenaya kapusta (e.g. sauerkraut), a portion of cooked pasta (rigatoni, penne or macaroni) can be added to the batch of shchi.

 Tushonka can also be found in shchi in place of meat or fish.

-On some occasions, caviar d'aubergine (a puree made of cooked eggplants) or courgette caviar (made of zucchinis), is added to shchi to improve the thickness of the resulting soup.
-Caviar (or roe in general, such as pollock roe), can be found in shchi as an artisan additive rather than a "serious" component of shchi.
+On some occasions, caviar d'aubergine (a puree made of cooked eggplants), also called "baklazhanaya eekra" (aubergine caviar) or courgette caviar (made of zucchinis), is added to shchi to improve the thickness of the resulting soup.
+Caviar (or roe in general, such as pollock roe), can be found in shchi as an artisan additive.